ant-thomas/zsgx1hacks/README.md

 * Change options in `config.txt`
   * Option for persistent hack without SD card
     * Default - run off SD Card
+    * If in doubt, run it off the SD Card
   * Option to restore original state of camera without hack
   * Option to silence the voices
     * This may be causing issues on some cameras so use at your own risk